explosion/spaCy/website/docs/api/language.md

 ## Language.resume_training {#resume_training tag="method,experimental" new="3"}

-Continue training a pretrained model.
+Continue training a trained pipeline.
 Create and return an optimizer, and initialize "rehearsal" for any pipeline component that has a `rehearse` method.
 Rehearsal is used to prevent models from "forgetting" their initialized "knowledge".
 To perform rehearsal, collect samples of text you want the models